mindcruzer/bkn-reader/README.md

 ### Batch Kinetics File Reader

-This is a small application that pulls data out of .BKN files produced by Varian Cary WinUV software and serializes it as JSON.
+This is a small application I made back in the day that pulls data out of .bkn files produced by Varian Cary WinUV software, and serializes it to JSON.

 Why?
 I'm not really sure.
 I was bored I guess.

-It's kind of... ahem... messy, because I don't code in C very often, and I threw it together in about 5 hours.
-But, it works, so that's something.
+It's kind of... ahem... messy, but, it works, so that's something.

 #### Prereqs